cobendaniel/SAS-procs-in-Python/README.md

 Minor changes:
 1. Some variable names were changed to accommodate new logic

+Planned changes:
-I apparently forgot to fix the problem where analysis of multiple variables returns an error.
+1. I apparently forgot to fix the problem where analysis of multiple variables returns an error.
 I will try to remedy that in v3.0.

 # A - 3 Tabulation Function v3.0